Hiring In-house vs Outsourcing Developers: What Should You Pick?

 - What is the difference between in-house and outsourcing?

-Outsourcing is assigning specific work to an outside group that is not linked with the company.
+Outsourcing is assigning specific work to an outside person or group that is not linked with the company.
 On the other hand, in-house hiring is carried out within the organization.

 - Which is better: outsourcing or insourcing?